ekhco/ekhco.github.io/content/sar.md

 Learn more about [the Bay Area Mountain Rescue Unit here](http://www.bamru.org).

 How did I get into this?
 Well, I've been rock climbing and recreating in the mountains for over two decades.
 I can lead 5.9ish trad in Yosemite.
-Oh look! this is what I look like on weekends:
+This is what I look like on weekends:

 {{< figure class="image main" src="/images/pic07a.jpg" >}}